 What are Pellet Grills?

 Simply put, these machines are capable of both maintaining low-and-slow temperatures and reaching grilling temperatures.
-A select few (the Memphis Elite Series and Twin Eagles models come to mind) really push the upper limits with searing temperatures over 700 degrees.
-Then there are Camp Chef Woodwind pellet grills, which have actual gas side burners attached to their barrels.
+A select few really push the upper limits with searing temperatures over 700°F. Then there are Camp Chef Woodwind pellet grills, which have actual gas side burners attached to their barrels.
 All the rest can grill to a lesser degree, but it’s important to remember that these grills are still engineered to be great at smoking and baking at lower temperatures.
 Pretty hard to pin down, huh?

 What are Vertical Pellet Smokers?

 While pellet grills can cook in just about any way, vertical pellet smokers are specifically designed for low-and-slow smoking.
-They top out around 450 degrees, but the trade-off is that they generate steady temperatures as low as 150 degrees for smoking delicate foods like salmon.
+They top out around 450°F, but the trade-off is that they generate steady temperatures as low as 150°F for smoking delicate foods like salmon.
 Vertical smokers resemble electric smokers in their upright configuration, yet they still create combustion using a gravity feed of wood pellets.
 Perhaps the best examples of this space-saving aesthetic are Pit Boss Copperhead Series pellet smokers, which come with a built-in water pan and full-view window.